Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Broken flavor symmetry, br2 vacua

 As it is seen from the above, {\it the only exactly massless at $m\neq 0,\, \mx\neq 0$ particles} in the Lagrangian \eqref{(2.1.5)} are $2 \no\nt$ (complex) Nambu-Goldstone multiplets originating from the spontaneous breaking of the global flavor symmetry, $U(N_F)\ra U(\no)\times U(\nt)$ in the $SU(\no)$ color sector.

 The calculation of the leading power correction $\sim\mx\langle\Lambda^{SU(\nd-{\rm n}_1)}_{{\cal N}=2\,\, SYM}\rangle^2/m$ to the value of $\langle\Qo\rangle^{SU(N_c)}_{\no}$ in \eqref{(2.1.14)} is presented in Appendices A and B, and power corrections to the dyon condensates in \eqref{(2.1.6)} are calculated in Appendix B. The results agree with also presented in these Appendices {\it independent} calculations of these condensates using roots of the Seiberg-Witten curve.
-This agreement confirms in a non-trivial way a self-consistency of the whole approach.\\
+And these last calculations with roots are valid {\it only for BPS particles}.
+This agreement confirms in a non-trivial way a self-consistency of the whole approach and BPS properties of dyons and original quarks $Q^i, {\ov Q}_j$.\\